-As we say goodbye to 2015 and welcome 2016 in the New Year, SEO strategists are once again faced with the annual question – which SEO trends can we expect to see in 2016 and which are we leaving behind?
+As we say goodbye to 2015 and welcome 2016 in the New Year, SEO strategists are once again facing the annual question – which SEO trends can we expect to see in 2016 and which are we leaving behind?
 With this in mind, let’s take a look at the latest 2016 SEO predictions that are set to take the internet by storm in the upcoming year.

 2015 has been the year of Mobilegeddon, a Panda refresh and the ever-changing content debate.
 If you’re looking to keep your feet securely at the top of Google, then take note of the following predictions we can expect to see hit the SEO industry in 2016.